-Children, and babies in particular, are a major reason why people get started working at home.
-It saves a ton on child care and you can still earn some money.
+Having children is one of the big reasons why people get started working at home.
+It saves a ton on childcare and you can still earn some money.
 There’s often a question, however, of how long you should keep working at home.
-Just when the kids are small, or do you keep going when they’re all school age?
+Should you only work at home while your children are small, or do you keep going when they’re all school age?

 Honestly, there’s no one answer to that.
 It really depends on how well working at home is going for you and if it still meets your family’s needs.

 Consider The Financial Aspects Of Continuing To Work At Home